In this post, we are going to discuss the requirements you much achieve to become a Twitch affiliate and five tips to help you get there.

 When trying to figure out whether to attend a conference, you should be very deliberate with your goals.
 Be honest with yourself.
 Is it to have fun?
 That’s fine.
 Life is short.
 You should enjoy it.
 Is it to connect with other creators you admire?
 That’s great!

 Be sure to do your research.
 If you want to introduce yourself to a streamer, make sure they will be there so that the trip is not in vain.
 Trying to get sponsored?
 Try emailing them before the conference to lock a meeting.
 Once you figure out your goals, you can decide for yourself if the trip is worth it.

 Be Active on Social media

 Start communicating with the world about your stream.
 Promote your social channels when you stream.
 Plug your handles when you are live.
-Include links in your about section.
+Include all your links in your about section with Willow.
 Social media acts as a way to amplify your reach when you go live and gives your community a place to interact with you.

 These are our five best practices to help you grow your channel and become a Twitch affiliate.
 Of course, there are thousands of helpful tips out there.
 What advice would you give to new streamers?